thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 Are technology people inherently irrational when faced with making choices?
 I have pondered this for many years, with increasing frequency as the lifetime of software tools has rapidly decreased.
+There are so many discussions about bringing the Next Big Thing into the DevOps toolset.
+Gone are the days when everything could be done with Bash and Perl.

-What is it that makes some of us so vehemently for and against software tools, and how can we become more effective at choosing software tools?
+But what is it that makes some of us so vehemently for and against particular software tools?
+More pressing, how can we become more effective at choosing software tools?

-I have witnessed too many Ansible v Terraform v Puppet arguments, that I am pushed into defining a method to guide the choice.
+I am witnessing too many Ansible v Terraform v Puppet arguments, that I am pushed into defining a method to guide the choice.
 In this post I will describe this method using automation tooling as the topic.

 **(Identify the real problem, not discipline to choose tools on merit)**

 I asked some artist friends of mine to recommend a sketch pad for ink drawings.
 Immediately they fired a volley of questions at me about where, when and how I'd be sketching.
+What struck me was how familiar their line of questioning was, to software development.
 We summarised my goal in the user story:

 ```
 I would like to sketch the people and places I see while travelling to DevOps clients,
 as I often have short amounts of free time sitting in cafes, or train stations, etc.
 ```

-What struck me was how familiar their line of questioning was, to software development.
-They then outlined, distilling down till they were in agreement, the main requirements and constraints:
+They then outlined the main requirements and constraints, distilling them down till everyone was in agreement:

 ```
 Sketchbooks for travelling must be low-hassle and robust (hardback, no greater than A5 size).